 Every year we have an outstanding group of plenary speakers.
 This year is no exception.

-Registration and abstract submission will open at the end of June.
+Registration and abstract submission will open at the beginning of July.
 To register your interest in the conference, please email: email@example.com

 At the core of our Annual Meeting, there are four internationally renowned plenary speakers.
 This year we are delighted to announce they will be: